3.9 billion. The largest early-stage fundraising this year has emerged.

 An iconic moment has arrived in early-stage investment.

-Pedaily has learned that today (April 13), BlueRun Ventures officially announced the successful closing of its fourth dual-currency fund, with a total size of approximately $560 million (about RMB 3.9 billion).
+Pedaily has learned that today (April 13), Lanchi Ventures officially announced the successful closing of its fourth dual-currency fund, with a total size of approximately $560 million (about RMB 3.9 billion).
 This has set a new record for the fundraising of early-stage dual-currency funds in China this year.
-So far, the total assets under management of BlueRun Ventures are approaching RMB 20 billion, firmly placing it among the largest early-stage funds in China.
+So far, the total assets under management of Lanchi Ventures are approaching RMB 20 billion, firmly placing it among the largest early-stage funds in China.

 Wind Vane